AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 I didn't come to this position out of theoretical reasoning: This was given to me by a team already using it.
 And it worked for me, even better than I thought it would.
 And it could work for you too.

 But if you set out testing afterwards with mocks, you will lock in that pattern.

+Define your terms: document what you and don't expect to see in each test layer. reach local understanding, even when it's not possible across the industry.

 The second-order conclusions are that like with Continuous Delivery, it's the downstream effects that deliver the big benefits over time.
 And they support each other.
 If you can make that refactoring with confidence due to tests, then the next step is to deploy it continuously, and see it working through to production.
 Then you can incrementally maintain and increase quality.